 What makes a bad holiday?

 I’m pleased to say we haven’t had any total nightmares… Maybe that’s the advantage of having some time put between me and the events.
 We have had a few less than ideal holidays though, and our trip to Muscat, Oman was definitely one of them.
-It was all due to a blend of bad planning, choice parenting decisions and disobedient children.
+It was all due to a blend of bad planning, choice parenting decisions, and disobedient children.
 If that doesn’t sound like a good combination, I can confirm that it absolutely wasn’t.

 Having been in the Middle East for almost a year we decided it was high time to visit Oman.
 Everyone we know who has been there had raved about it and we wanted to squeeze a trip in before the searing summer heat set in.
 As we have got better at travelling with kids, we have got better at planning.
 Next time I would do more research and read about all the awesome things to do in Muscat in advance!

 Imagine the scene

 We set off for the airport in the usual high spirits.
-Once at the airport (literally in the check in queue) the Things began what was to become the first in three days of bickering, whining and generally not doing what they were asked to do.
+Once at the airport (literally in the check-in queue) the Things began what was to become the first in three days of bickering, whining and generally not doing what they were asked to do.
 We had decided to leave early in the morning so as to maximise our time there.
 Turns out two tired parents didn’t have much patience for such shenanigans.

 I hadn’t even considered the possibility that there wouldn’t be TVs on this plane but we boarded to find that this was the situation which was NOT well received by the Things.
 One piece of advice that my mum gave me early on in this parenting journey was that you should always be prepared to follow through on your threats.
-The Things at this point were becoming so unbearable that i whisper shouted (in the way that only furious mummies can do) that if they did not start cooperating that we would be getting off the plane and not going to Oman after all.
+The Things at this point were becoming so unbearable that I whisper shouted (in the way that only furious mummies can do) that if they did not start cooperating that we would be getting off the plane and not going to Oman after all.
 And I really meant it.
 I really did.
 The threat was enough for them to buck their ideas up until we had been in the air for about 30 seconds… Before it all deteriorated again.

 So what happened?